mcallaghan/regional-impacts-map/README.md

 The scripts which attribute trends in temperature and precipitation to changes in are located in `detection_and_attribution/`, while the scripts used to produce the paper's figures are available in `analysis/`

+A preprint of the version submitted to Nature Climate Change is available on [Research Square](https://www.researchsquare.com/article/rs-783398/v1)